gearbolt/yeezy-raffle-scripts/README.md

 # yeezy-raffle-scripts
-Scripts to bot sites raffle entries.
+Scripts to bot sites raffle entries

 # Setup
-Configure config.cfg as desired.
-Run desired script in Python 3+
+Configure config.cfg.example as desired and rename to config.cfg Run desired script in Python 3+